fdavies93/zenkat-py/README.md

 <
 >=
 <=
-has (opposite of in, works on sets, strings, and dicts)
+has (opposite of in, works on sets, lists, strings, and dicts)
 ```

 ### Sorting